How Long Does Sextortion Last?

 Should I Ignore Sextortion?

+If you don't care if you get exposed (because you don't have much to lose) and you don't want to pay for assistance, then the easiest choice is to simply block them and hope for the best - because as I've mentioned already, you've got a 50% chance of being exposed.

+That said, sextortion typically does not go away on its own - especially if you've already paid them.
+When you pay, the scammers often double down on their threats.
+In other words, you make it much worse by paying them.

-In a previous article I've written on this subject entitled "Sextortion - What to Do (and What Not to Do)", I recommend that you do not block or ignore the scammers.
+Tip: In a previous article I've written on this subject entitled "Sextortion - What to Do", I recommend that you do not block or ignore the scammers.
 Instead, my recommendation is that you delay them for as long as possible until you have time to think about your options.

 Here's why -

-If the scammers can't get a hold of you, they may start reaching out to family and friends with your pictures and videos straight away.
-Most clients I speak to say they want to avoid being exposed, so it's in your best interest to stay in communication with the scammers and try to delay paying them.
-Remember: if you pay them anything, they will simply turn around and ask for more.
+Most clients I speak to say they want to avoid being exposed, so my suggestion is that you stay in communication with them and try to delay until you can figure out your next move.
+You can always choose to block them later on if you can't afford paid assistance, for example.
+You have a 50% chance of being exposed as I mentioned previously.

+If you're not sure what to do, I'm here to help.
+Contact me for an immediate call back - ask up to 3 questions, up to 15 minutes free.
+You will be treated with compassion and respect during our call.

+Remember: if you pay the scammers anything, they will simply turn around and ask for more.
 You will not be any better off than if you did not pay them.

-You'll know the threats are real because they've most likely already showed you pictures of people that you know (or provided a list) through social media.
-If you ignore the sextortionists, they may start reaching out to family and friends to prove their point.
-And, while some scammers may only threaten to expose you, some scammers will most certainly follow through with those threats.
-You won't know if the threats are real until it's too late.

 How Do You Fight Sextortion?

-To properly fight sextortion, you will need to think quickly and have answers to multiple scenarios.
+Scammers typically stick to a well rehearsed script full of dirty tricks; the problem is that there are different scammers in different parts of the world committing the same scam - each group of criminals propagates the scam differently than the next, which makes it very difficult to navigate especially if you haven't gone through it before.

+(That's where I can help!
+Since 2019, I've successfully completed over 1,000+ cases and have a very keen understanding of this scam, including the many groups of criminals and their tactics.
+I'll use the information I've collected over the years to help give you the upper hand and to help prevent your exposure.
+As I've said multiple times throughout this article: what the scammers say they will do, and what they actually do are two different things - and I can prove it.
+Want to know how?
+Contact me here).

 Scammers are usually very aggressive and do not leave you with any time to react.
 In this case, they will demand payment immediately or will threaten to expose you.
-(If you purchase my plan, I have examples scenarios and excuses already made up and ready to go, plus multiple ways to combat these threats.
-Contact me here).

 Here are typical examples of how the scammers can trap you unexpectedly:

-1. If you told the scammers you had a heart attack and can't pay, they will undoubtedly ask for pictures as proof that you've been admitted to the intensive care unit (ICU).
-If you can't provide evidence, they will threaten to expose you.
+undoubtedly ask for pictures as proof that you've been admitted to the intensive care unit (ICU)

+at your local hospital.
+If you can't provide evidence, they will threaten

-2. If you told the scammers that you're on the way to the bank and it's taking too long, they will undoubtedly request a video call to prove you're on the way.
+- If you told the scammers that you're on the way to the bank and it's taking too long, they will undoubtedly request a video call to prove you're on the way.

+their face over a video call.
 If you don't answer the phone, they may expose you on the spot.

+- If you repeatedly give them excuses as to why you can't pay, they'll likely call your bluff.
+Quite often this is when the scammers will start reaching out to people to prove their point.
+Some scammers will expose you straight away because they have a short fuse (Philippine and Moroccan scammers especially).
+I've already seen it happen.

 Want to end sextortion now?
-Contact me now and put this nightmare behind you in as little as 3 days.
+Contact me now and put this nightmare behind you as soon as possible.

 How to Report Sextortion?